Skip to content

 More recently, organizations have used log analysis for security and compliance purposes.
 Logs can be used to track user activity and detect security incidents, such as attempted hacks or unauthorized access to sensitive data.
 However log analysis tools were not designed for these purposes and have many limitations when processing security-related logs.

-This is part of a series of articles about log management.
+This content is part of a series about log management.

 Log analysis software: features and benefits